By News Team

 When is Musicals Week?

-Musicals Week usually takes place in the seventh week of the series, when the celebrity dancers have been whittled down after six eliminations and over six weeks of gruelling training.
+Musicals Week usually takes place in the seventh week of the series, when the celebrity dancers have been whittled down after six eliminations.
 Often in Musicals Week, the strong contenders have made a name for themselves, and the standard of performances very much increases, with some high-scoring dances taking place.

 What makes Musicals Week special?